-From a lubricant factory to an orphanage, potato factory or tire production center, Kim Jong Un has conducted many sporadic visits to odd and quirky North Korean sites throughout the years.
+From a lubricant factory to an orphanage, potato factory or fish-pickling factory, Kim Jong Un has conducted many sporadic visits to odd and quirky North Korean sites throughout the years.

 Several officials also typically stand in the background taking notes -- about something -- during the visit, though the only details released about the trips come through KCNA.
 Kim usually includes praise for the workers.